Straight Roads are for fast cars

 Further details on the prizes can be found HERE

-The events are run, permitted and ensured by UK governing body for motorsport, the Motor Sports Association (MSA).
+The events are run, permitted and ensured by UK governing body for motorsport, Motorsport UK.
 We have endeavoured to keep the series rules as simple and user friendly as possible, whilst still ensuring we deliver safe and fair competition.

 The full series rules can be found here.